-We have audited the accompanying combined balance sheets of Harford Memorial Hospital, Inc. and Upper Chesapeake Medical Center, Inc. (the Hospitals or the Obligated Group) as of December 31, 2011 and 2010, and the related combined statements of operations and changes in net assets and cash flows for the years then ended.
-These combined financial statements are the responsibility of the Hospitals' management.
-Our responsibility is to express an opinion on these combined financial statements based on our audits.
+We have audited the accompanying combined financial statements of Harford Memorial Hospital, Inc. and Upper Chesapeake Medical Center, Inc. (the Hospitals or the Obligated Group), which comprise the combined balance sheets as of December 31, 2012 and 2011, and the related combined statements of operations and changes in net assets, and cash flows for the years then ended, and the related notes to the combined financial statements.